Tegalalang Rice Terrace & Ceking Rice Field In Ubud, Bali

-Sadly that also means the place is more and more crowded and has turned into a bit of a tourist trap, but it’s still easy to see why it was partly listed as a UNESCO World Heritage site.
+Sadly that also means the place is getting more and more crowded and it’s turned into a bit of a tourist trap, but it’s easy to see why it was partly listed as a UNESCO World Heritage site.

 Where To Stay

 The Tegalalang rice terrace (also known as the Ceking rice terrace, or Tegallalang) uses Bali’s ancient Subak irrigation system, with rice paddies arranged in descending layers.

 After taking pictures from above, there’s a path where you can walk down into the valley and see the terraces up close.

 The trail is steeper and tougher than it looks, and in my opinion the best photos are at the top anyway.
 So you don’t need to bother with hiking if you aren’t in the mood.

 Still, I would plan to spend at least 1 hour looking around here, or longer if you really want to explore.